 The first-year class rarely has an opportunity to share a common intellectual experience.
 The Summer Reading Program is designed to provide an intellectual touchstone to kick-off your first year as part of a thoughtful community of life-long learners who value cultural diversity and the spirit of free inquiry.
 In addition, the summer reading program allows you to meet faculty and staff from across the college.
 We want all of you to have an experience reading a serious book about current events, or about issues of current relevance, that complements the experiences in your living/learning community.
 In addition, we hope that discussions of this book will help to awaken you to the joy of learning for its own sake, outside of the processes of grading and credentialing that has become so important for most college students.

 Will I get a grade on my essay?

-Although completing a satisfactory essay is a requirement of the summer reading program, you will not receive a grade on it and it will not appear on your college transcript.
+Completing a satisfactory essay is a requirement of the summer reading program.
 Students whose essays are found unsatisfactory may be required to do additional work or participate in next year’s summer reading program.

-Your essays will be forwarded to the facilitators for the discussion groups for the Summer Reading Program and you might receive written feedback on your writing.
-Many of these facilitators will also be First Seminar instructors.
-While your essay will be retained for potential assessment efforts on campus, you aren’t writing the essay for the purposes of an ‘assignment’ in the traditional sense.
+Your essays will be forwarded to the facilitators for the discussion groups for the Summer Reading Program and to your First Seminar instructor.
+Many of the facilitators will also be First Seminar instructors.
+Your FSP instructor will decide whether to give you feedback on your writing and whether or not to include the summer essay as part of your FSP course grade.
 You will discover in your first year of college that people learn best when they use all their intellectual faculties—reading, writing, speaking.
 The purpose of the essay is to give you an opportunity to think critically about the book and to prepare you to speak confidently about it in your discussion session and with your peers prior to the discussion.